-Read more guidance and advice on coronavirus (COVID-19) and pregnancy from the Royal College of Gynaecologists.
+Read more guidance and advice on COVID-19 and pregnancy from the Royal College of Obstetricians and Gynaecologists.

-Staff who may otherwise be at increased risk from coronavirus (COVID-19)
+Staff who may otherwise be at increased risk from COVID-19

-Current evidence shows that a range of factors mean that some people may be at comparatively increased risk from coronavirus (COVID-19).
-Those at particularly high risk from a range of underlying health conditions should now have been included in the CEV group and will be receiving a letter to confirm this.
+Current evidence shows that a range of factors mean that some people may be at comparatively increased risk from COVID-19.

-For others who feel they may be at increased risk, where it is not possible to work from home, these staff can attend school as long as the system of controls set out in this guidance are in place.
+Staff who feel they may be at increased risk but who have not been identified as clinically extremely vulnerable can attend school as long as the system of controls set out in this guidance are in place.
 You should continue with an equitable approach to risk management for your workforce, recognising that staff may have a variety of baseline risks.
 Work continues to build our understanding of what these baseline factors are and the increased risks they pose.